kenbacay/WD-Seatwork-1/readme.md

 ## Overview

 This project shows my skills in making clean and creative web designs using HTML and CSS.
-It includes different header and footer styles, buttons, logos, and background effects.?
+It includes different header and footer styles, buttons, logos, and background effects.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - Single Page Website
-- Parallax transition
+- Different header and footer
-- Transactional
+- Different colors of background and buttons

 ### Technology
 <!-- TODO: List of Technology Used -->